 To find this, click 'Users' in the toolbar at the top of the page.
 From the User Directory, select the relevant person to open their User Details.
 Scroll to the bottom to see which showcases they can access.

-Admin users can view and edit all showcases by default, so there won't be a list here for them.
+Admin users can view and edit all presentations by default, so there won't be a list here for them.

-Manager users so can view all published showcases by default (but cannot edit), so they won't have a specific list either.
+Manager users so can view all published presentations by default (but cannot edit), so they won't have a specific list either.

-Editor users can view all published showcases by default, so the list will only show the ones they can edit.
+Editor users can view all published presentations by default, so the list will only show the ones they can edit.

-Viewer users will have a full list of published showcases they can view.
+Viewer users will have a full list of published presentations they can view.

 These lists will help you see at a glance which presentations a user can access and which (if any) they can edit.